Leadership Team

 Latea’s leadership, youth development experience, and dedication to serving our South LA community exemplify CRCD’s core values.
 She holds a degree in Elementary Education/ English from Paul Quinn College in Dallas, Texas.

-Director of South LA All In
+Director, South LA All In (SLAAI)

 Elyce Martinez

-Director of Learning & Evaluation
+Senior Director of Learning & Evaluation

 Elyce Martinez joined CRCD in 2019 bringing her experience and enthusiasm for data inquiry to her new role as Director of Learning & Evaluation with CRCD.
 Elyce has dedicated her career to using data analysis to expose and improve inequities in opportunities for all youth, from her start in direct service delivery, working with at-risk high school students in San Francisco, to her current work in Los Angeles non-profits.
 She focuses on program evaluation, integrated data systems, and crafting compelling impact and advocacy reports.
 Before joining CRCD, Elyce served as Assistant Director of Research & Evaluation at Youth Policy Institute (YPI) where she managed the architecture and implementation of a new integrated data system and worked with cross-department leadership on data-driven performance management to assess and improve program outcomes for participants.